arcadelab/deepdrr/README.md

 ### Development

 Installing from the `dev` branch is risky, as it is unstable.
-However, this installation method can be used for the `main` branch as well.
+However, this installation method can be used for the `main` branch as well, perhaps somewhat more reliably.

 Dependencies: